I’ve been realizing lately that I rarely feel rested.

-Threat #1: The Busyness & Bombardment of the Internet Age.
+Enemy #1: The Bombardment of the Internet Age.

 Poor priorities will kill you if you let them.

-Sometimes I don’t actually slow down until I get sick and I’m forced to.
+Sometimes I don’t slow down until I get sick and am forced to.
 I’m just spit-balling here, but I don’t think that’s a healthy way to live.
 Yet so many of us do live that way.
 Just because society portrays it as normal, doesn’t mean it’s good.

 Learn to go against the flow and take it easy.
 Make space for quietness, reflection, and hobbies that don’t involve social media.
 (Try hiding your phone for a few hours.
 Gasp.)
 Spend quality time with a person you love (while hiding your phone).

 Enemy #2: Us.
 (We don’t care about ourselves nearly enough.)

 That might sound strange.
 Of course we care about ourselves.
 Aren’t we naturally vain, selfish creatures who can’t help but be self-centered?
 Shouldn’t we be beating ourselves down, not turning more attention inward?